deadalusai/rust-for-csharp-developers/presentation.md

 ## Eliminates data races

-...by preventing two threads of execution from accessing the same memory simultaneously.
+...by preventing two threads of execution from accessing the same memory simultaneously

 ---